telerik/ajax-docs/controls/dataform/functionality/accessing-controls-inside-templates.md

         label.Text = "Success"
     End If
 End Sub
 ````

 ## EditItem and InsertItem Templates

-Similar methods may be used to access embedded controls within the EditItem and InsertItem Templates of the **RadDataForm**
+To get a reference to the embedded control, locate the **RadDataForm** that has the EditItem or InsertItem template, and use its **FindControl** method.

 ````C#
 protected void RadDataForm1_ItemCreated(object sender, RadDataFormItemEventArgs e) {
     if (e.Item is RadDataFormEditableItem)